United Nations Convention to Combat Desertification: Secretariat

 The permanent Secretariat of the UNCCD was established during the first Conference of the parties (COP 1) held in Rome in 1997.
 It has been located in Bonn, Germany, since January 1999, and moved from its first Bonn address in Haus Carstanjen to the new UN Campus in July 2006.

 The functions of the secretariat are to make arrangements for sessions of the Conference of the Parties (COP) and its subsidiary bodies established under the Convention, and to provide them with services as required.
 One key task of the secretariat is to compile and transmit reports submitted to it.

 The secretariat also provides assistance to affected developing country parties, particularly those in Africa.
 This is important when compiling information and reports required under the Convention.
 UNCCD activities are coordinated with the secretariats of other relevant international bodies and conventions, like those of the UN Framework Convention on Climate Change (UNFCCC) and the Convention on Biological Diversity (CBD).

+2018–2030 Strategic Framework

+At its thirteenth session in 2017, the Conference of the Parties adopted the UNCCD 2018–2030 Strategic Framework and encouraged parties to apply it in national policies, programmes, plans and processes related to desertification, land degradation and drought.
+The framework includes a vision, strategic objectives and an implementation framework.
+Its objectives include improving affected ecosystems, combating desertification and land degradation, supporting land degradation neutrality, improving the living conditions of affected populations, strengthening drought resilience, generating global environmental benefits and mobilizing resources for implementation.

 Conference of the Parties

 The Conference of the Parties (COP) oversees the implementation of the Convention.
 It is established by the Convention as the supreme decision-making body, and it comprises all ratifying governments.
 The first five sessions of the COP were held annually from 1997 to 2001.

 Starting 2001 sessions are held on a biennial basis interchanging with the sessions of the Committee for the Review of the Implementation of the Convention (CRIC), whose first session was held in 2002.

+COP16 was held in Riyadh, Saudi Arabia, from 2 to 13 December 2024, under the theme "Our Land.
+Our Future".
+According to the UNCCD, parties at COP16 focused on land restoration, drought resilience and international cooperation, while more than US$12 billion was pledged to address desertification, land degradation and drought, especially in vulnerable countries.
+The conference also requested the creation of a Caucus for Indigenous Peoples and a Caucus for Local Communities, continued the Convention's Science-Policy Interface and left further work on a global drought regime for COP17 in Mongolia in 2026.
+The Earth Negotiations Bulletin reported that parties did not reach agreement on whether future drought negotiations should result in a framework or a legally binding protocol.